 Development Type Fee

-\$2.99

-MANUFACTURING/LIGHT

-INDUSTRY/ASSEMBLY

-\$5.75

-OFFICE 2 /RESEARCH AND DEVELOPMENT
+\$3.74

+Manufacturing/Light Industry/Assembly

+\$7.19

+Office 2 /Research and Development

-Warehouse \$1.55
+Warehouse \$1.94

 Hotel/Motel 3 \$1,396 per room

-Retail/Restaurant \$4.32
+Retail/Restaurant \$5.40

-For purposes of this Chapter, the floor area excludes all areas permanently allocated for vehicle parking, unless such areas are used for commercial or industrial purposes.

-Office uses include those associated with professional, business, and medical services.
+- For purposes of this Chapter, the floor area excludes all areas permanently allocated for vehicle parking, unless such areas are used for commercial or industrial purposes. - Office uses include those associated with professional, business, and medical services. - Accessory uses, such as retail, restaurant, and meeting facilities within a hotel shall be subject to requirements for a retail use.